rencreations/atlas/docs/notes/development-log.md

 - 2025-10-18 — Discussed rollback safety and monitoring coverage.
 - 2025-10-19 — Confirmed behavior matches the docs after manual verification.
 - 2025-10-19 — Decided the extra dependency is not justified yet.
+- 2025-10-20 — Agreed on the acceptance criteria for the upcoming change.